raspberrypilearning/club-mentoring/en/step_1.md

 ---
 An adult who works with the club leader to support and oversee the safety of young people at a Code Club.
 They ensure a club operates in accordance with the [Raspberry Pi Foundation's safeguarding policy](https://www.raspberrypi.org/safeguarding/).

+The clubs safeguarding sponsor needs to:
+• Have undertaken safeguarding training in the last three years
+• Have some previous experience of safeguarding

+If you are interested, you can learn more about safeguarding sponsors at: [rpf.io/sg-sponsor](http://rpf.io/sg-sponsor){:target="_blank"}

 --- /collapse ---